-If you are looking for a way to spend quality time with the family you could try our family activity quiz.
 If you are based in the capital and just looking for some fresh air there are lots of walks in Dublin that could fit the bill.

 This Dublin fishing village is a wonderful place to unwind.
 There’s nothing like some sea air to blow the cobwebs away.
 The cliff path loop starts at the Dart station in Howth.
 Follow the green arrows.
 As this walk is 3km of hilly terrain, it’s one is for the older children but they are guaranteed to love it.
 Especially if they spot a grey seal diving for fish just off the shore!

 This is the place to bring the little ones for a walk.
 The castle has acres of parklands, a rose and walled garden to explore on foot.
 The nautical themed playground overlooking the Irish Sea is bound to go down a treat too!

 If your children love nature at school then this is the place to bring them for a weekend walk in Dublin.
 This nature reserve is home to a wild range of plants, birds and animals.
 If you keep your eyes peeled you could spot harbour or grey seals, hares, hedgehogs, rabbits and beautiful birds or butterflies.
 If you have them, bring binoculars for this walk in Dublin!

 A gorgeous stretch of coast between Skerries and Rush, Loughshinny is a hidden gem for anyone looking for a Dublin walk.
 There’s plenty to see on the routes around the village, including an 18th century murder site, copper mines and a smugglers cave!

 This walk is just outside the city, it offers fabulous views of the Poolbeg Chimneys and runs the whole way along the harbour wall to the Poolbeg lighthouse.
 As the terrain is a little rough this walk is better for families without buggies.